 Please note that some funders such as Student Finance England (SFE) and the Student Awards Agency Scotland (SAAS) do not fund MSc degrees longer than a certain length of time.
 The teaching team do not have any direct involvement with fees and funding so it is up to you to contact your funder, if you have one, check the number of academic years (or total duration) of study your funder will support and select your route appropriately.
 Please note these study durations only apply if you do not suspend your studies or fail any modules.
 Some routes mean you may have to take more credits in some trimesters than others, as indicated in Table 2.

 Table 2.
-Some suggested routes of study for September or January starting part-time MScstudents.
+Some suggested routes of study for September or January starting part-time MSc students.
+Module abbreviations are explained in Table 1.